krzychb/OnlineHumidifier/8-Automate/readme.md

 }
 ```

-You will also need to update the ``` loop() ``` to periodically measure humidity, execute control once it isput into auto mode and send data to Emoncms.org:
+You will also need to update the ``` loop() ``` to periodically measure humidity, execute control once it is put into auto mode and send data to Emoncms.org:

 ```cpp
 void loop(void)